massive-oss/mmvc/README.md

-Actors (Models)
+Actors (models and services)
 -----------------

 Actor is a generic term for an application class that is wired into the Context.
-Generally these take the form of **Models** (typed Appication data structures)
+Generally these take the form of **models** or **services**

 ### Mapping Actors